researchart/fse20/submissions/reusable/FSE-656/README.md

 By default, all the specifications should be specified in FSP, the modelling language used by [the LTSA tool](https://www.doc.ic.ac.uk/ltsa/).
 In addition, the program accepts environment models defined in the Enhanced Operator Function Model ([EOFM](http://fhsl.eng.buffalo.edu/EOFM/)), which is a specification language for modeling human tasks.

-## Download Instruction
-The latest version of this program can be downloaded from the [GitHub Release](https://github.com/SteveZhangBit/LTSA-Robust/releases) page.
-Please download the *robustness-calculator.jar* and *models.zip* to complete this instruction.

-*robustness-calculator.jar* provides a command-line interface, and *models.zip* includes the models used in the paper.

-## Reproduce the results in the paper
-### System Requirements
+## System Requirements
 This program requires Java version >= 1.8.
 The program has been tested under
 ```
 openjdk version "1.8.0_222"
 OpenJDK Runtime Environment Corretto-8.222.10.3 (build 1.8.0_222-b10)
 OpenJDK 64-Bit Server VM Corretto-8.222.10.3 (build 25.222-b10, mixed mode)
 ```

+## Download Instruction
+The latest version of this program can be downloaded from the [GitHub Release](https://github.com/SteveZhangBit/LTSA-Robust/releases) page.
+Please download the *robustness-calculator.jar* and *models.zip* to complete this instruction.

+*robustness-calculator.jar* provides a command-line interface, and *models.zip* includes the models used in the paper.

 After downloading *robustness-calculator.jar* and *models.zip*, change to the download directory, unzip *models.zip*, the download directory should be like:
 ```